Your Grandmother’s Strength Lives in Your Cells: Epigenetics and the Science of Ancestral Memory

 The Language the Elders Were Already Speaking

-Indeed, what African tradition has always understood — that the ancestors are not separate from us but alive within us, that their unhealed wounds become our inheritance and our healing becomes their liberation — epigenetics is only now beginning to describe in the language of gene expression and chemical markers.
+What African tradition has always understood — that the ancestors are not separate from us but alive within us, that their unhealed wounds become our inheritance and our healing becomes their liberation — is what epigenetics is only now beginning to describe in the language of gene expression and chemical markers.

 Healing your ancestral wounds is not just for you.
 It is the most radical thing you can do for your grandchildren.